 Both Moses and Yeshua were humble or meek.
 Would you consider them weak or even self-dejected?
 Of course not!
 A humble person is willing to put other people before himself.
 They submit without resistance to the will and desires of someone else.
 This requires great self-control.
 It’s not that they aren’t able or capable to perform; rather, it is that they restrain their ability and channel it to lift up someone else.
 Humble people possess the strength of a mighty lion.
 This is a very “regal” trait or virtue.

 Moses and Yeshua certainly display the imagery of the lion and the lamb!
 These are our role models.
-Do you believe you possess both the strength and restrain of a lion or lioness?
+Do you believe you possess both the strength and restraint of a lion or lioness?
 According to Scripture, these virtues have already been given to you when you became a Believer.
-This is the legacy of Israel, but sadly like us, they possessed an ungodly self-image as well.
+This is the legacy of Israel, but sadly like us, they possessed an ungodly self-image.
 Do you remember the bad report of the 10 evil spies?
 They envisioned themselves to be tiny insignificant grasshoppers in the eyes of the Canaanites.
 Believing this lie cost the Israelites more than they could have ever imagined.
 What have we given up to cling onto our poor self-image?

 Joshua and Caleb reported the truth, but the people PREFERRED the lie.
 Keep in mind that this lie was about WHO they were.
 YHWH’s people are not insignificant.
 They are the mightiest people on the planet!
 We are the light of the world, not the scum of the earth!
-When we deny our real identity —- we are in effect denying the majesty, power, and might of our Creator and King.
+When we deny our real identity, we are in effect denying the majesty, power, and might of our Creator and King.
 In other words, it’s blasphemy.

 “Only do not rebel against the LORD; and do not fear the people of the land, for they will be our prey.
 Their protection has been removed from them, and the LORD is with us; do not fear them.”
 (Num.
 14:9)

 The Canaanites would be the prey of the lions and lionesses of Israel!
-If only the people could see this truth!
+If only the people could see this truth.
 If only WE could see this truth!
 Instead, the people would rather stone the messengers.

 But all the congregation said to stone them with stones.
 Then the glory of the LORD appeared in the tent of meeting to all the sons of Israel.
 (Num.
 14:10)

 Beloved, we are worthy because He is worthy!
 We are mighty because He is Mighty!
-We are kings and queens of the earth because He is the King of Kings.
-If we got up every day really believing that we have the authority and power to change the world and overtake our Canaanite enemies what a different world it would be!
-What a different view the world would have of us!
+We are kings and queens of the earth because He is the King of kings.
+If we got up every day really believing that we have the authority and power to change the world and overtake our Canaanite enemies what a different world it would be.
+What a different view the world would have of us.

 The world should fear us as we fear our King.
 Instead, we have allowed our fears, the world, and the enemy to chain us to feelings of helplessness and powerlessness.
 We longingly speak of a future where our strength and impact are restored.
 Sadly, we think that future can never happen this side of Kingdom Come.
 Where did we get this idea?
 Have we bought a lie and forfeited our birthright for the here and now?